DiaLight/Flame/readme.md

 Flame modifies the Dungeon Keeper 2 code to fix the bugs found in both single and multiplayer.
 It works with the Disk, Steam and GOG versions of the game.

+Warning: Saves between Flame and non-Flame Dungeon Keeper 2 versions are [incompatible](https://github.com/DiaLight/Flame/issues/57) for now.

+## How to report a bug

-If you have any bugs in the game, please describe them in the discord channel: https://discord.gg/RvrQpCFUZc When you do, be sure to have followed the recommended installation steps.
+1) If you have any bugs in the game, please describe them in the discord channel: https://discord.gg/RvrQpCFUZc or in the GitHub issues.
+2) It helps a lot if you include steps how to reproduce found bug
+3) Attaching a good test map is welcome

+If you reporting several bugs, please split them to several Discord messages / GitHub issues.
+Please, be sure to have followed the recommended installation steps.

 ## How to install
 1) Go to the [releases](https://github.com/DiaLight/Flame/releases) page and download the Flame-1.7.0-*.zip file of the newest release